The activities are as follows:

 Imagine you are snorkeling on a coral reef where you can see many species living together.
 Some animals, like sharks, are predators that eat other animals.
 Other species, like anemones and the fish that live in them, are mutualists and protect each other from predators.
 There are also herbivores, like urchins, that eat plants and algae on the reef.
 All of these species, and many more, need the coral reef to survive.

-Featured scientist: Sarah W. Davies from University of Texas at Austin
+Featured scientist: Sarah W. Davies (she/her) from the University of Texas at Austin

 There is one scientific paper associated with the research in this Data Nugget.
 The citation and PDF of the paper is below.